SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 2003

-The account dimension only has one example that is to be planned:
+The Account Dimension has only one example characteristic that is to be planned:

-As expected, the SAC forms a cross product over all combinations of the 3 dimensions.
-This does not meet the requirement that only certain combinations should be available for planning:
+As expected, SAC generates a cross-product of all combinations across the three dimensions.
+This does not align with the requirement that only specific combinations should be available for planning:

 One way to implement the requirement would be to use hierarchies.
-However, this would only allow correct combinations for stories that use this hierarchy.
-A story with a flat representation could still allow invalid combinations.
+However, this would only allow correct combinations in stories that utilize this specific hierarchy.
+A story with a flat display could still permit invalid combinations.

-In addition to hierarchies, SAC offers another option for modeling relationships between entities (dimensions) in the form of "user-defined properties".
-"User-defined properties" have the advantage that they can not only be used as filters in stories, for example, but can also form the basis for defining validation rules.
-Validation rules prevent the storage of invalid combinations at model level.
+In addition to hierarchies, SAC offers another way to model relationships between entities (dimensions) using "Custom Properties".
+"Custom Properties" have the advantage that they can serve not only as filters in stories, for example, but also as the basis for defining validation rules.
+Validation rules prevent the storage of invalid combinations at the model level.

-Two "User-defined properties" ("Sales organization" and "Customer group") are therefore defined in the Customer dimension (CUSTOMER) (point 1 in the screenshot) and the relationships are entered accordingly in the master data table (point 2 in the screenshot).
+Therefore, two "Custom Properties" ("Sales Organization" and "Customer Group") are defined for the Customer (CUSTOMER) dimension (point 1 in the screenshot), and the corresponding relationships are entered into the master data table (point 2 in the screenshot).

-For the sake of completeness, it should be noted at this point that the drilldown could now also be designed using the defined master data in such a way that only the "Customer" dimension could be included in the drilldown and the "Sales organization" and "Customer group" properties could only be displayed as additional information.
-This would at least allow the desired combinatorics to be displayed:
+For the sake of completeness, it should be noted that the drill-down, using the defined master data, could now also be designed such that only the "Customer" dimension is included in the drill-down, and the "Sales Organization" and "Customer Group" properties are merely displayed as additional information.
+This would at least allow for the display of the desired combinations:

-The input data would only be physically written on the "Customer" dimension.
-With the help of validation rules and/or self-defined "Data Action", the two properties "Sales Organization" and "Customer Group" could be derived and also persisted.
-However, as the dimension properties do not correspond to "fully-fledged" dimensions and this results in various restrictions (e.g. no ad-hoc filtering, no display of texts for the IDs, no sorting option), this solution approach is not considered further here.
-The solution approach described below uses all 3 dimensions for the drilldown, as already described in the initial scenario.
+Input data would physically only be written to the "Customer" dimension.
+With the aid of validation rules and/or self-defined "Data Actions," the two properties "Sales Organization" and "Customer Group" could be derived and also persisted.
+However, since dimension properties do not correspond to "full-fledged" dimensions and thus entail various limitations (e.g., no ad-hoc filtering, no display of texts for IDs, no sorting capability), this solution approach will not be further considered here.
+The solution approach described below, as already presented in the initial scenario, utilizes all three dimensions for the drill-down.

 Based on the master data defined above, the validation rules are created in the first step.
 These must first be activated in the model properties: